grscheller/dotfiles/README.md

 * Other POSIX shells then source `~/.profile`
 * Other POSIX shells source `$ENV` if it exists in the environment and as a file

-### For non-login interactive shells and non-interactive shells
+### Non-login interactive shells and non-interactive shells

 * Bash sources `$BASH_ENV` if it exists as a file, otherwise sources ~/.bashrc
-* Other POSIX shells source `$ENV` if it exists in the environment and as a file
+* Other POSIX shells source `$ENV` if it exists both in environment and as file

-This is what these shells do.
-What you do with it, is up to you.